Citation, DOI and article data

 - Fusobacterium spp 11

-Best at assessing extent of infection out of the thoracic cavity.
+Chest CT is best at assessing extent of infection out of the thoracic cavity:

 - will classically show an empyema (often relatively well demarctated collection) with extension through the chest wall into an extra-thoracic compartment

 - adjacent rib destruction may be present